fission/fission.io/content/en/blog/new-features-fission-v1.16.0.md

 ## 4 New Features in Fission v.1.16.0

 This release comes with 4 new features.
-Most of these features were requested by the community and we’re glad that a few of them came forward and implemented those features.
+Most of these features were requested by the community, and we’re glad that a few of them came forward and implemented those features.
-Hence without much ado, let’s go straight into the 4 new features in Fission.
+Hence, without much ado, let’s go straight into the 4 new features in Fission.

 {{< figure src="/images/featured/fission-new-features-v1.16.0.png" alt="New Fission Features Released v1.16.0" height="400" width="600">}}